share this post

 • Vanilla Extract – Use only if your protein powder is unflavored.
 Mine has a strong vanilla flavor so I do skip the vanilla extract.

-Place cottage cheese, eggs, oats, protein powder sweetener, cinnamon, vanilla extract, and baking powder.
+1. Place cottage cheese, eggs, oats, protein powder sweetener, cinnamon, vanilla extract, and baking powder in the jug of a blender.

 Serving